infinity4471/infinity4471.github.io/index.md

 ![profile](profile.png)
 Hey there!

-I'm Panagiotis an undergraduate student of Electrical and Computer Engineering at the National Technical University of Athens.
-At the moment I am completing my Master's Thesis under the supervision of [Dr. Dimitrios Fotakis](https://www.softlab.ntua.gr/~fotakis/) on the Dynamic Min Sum Set Cover Problem.
+I'm Panagiotis, an undergraduate student of Electrical and Computer Engineering at the National Technical University of Athens.
+At the moment I am completing my Master's Thesis under the supervision of [Dr. Dimitrios Fotakis](www.softlab.ntua.gr/~fotakis/) on the Dynamic Min Sum Set Cover Problem.

 My scientific interests lie in the field of Theoretical Computer Science and Discrete Mathematics.
-In particular I am interested in the theory of Algorithms, Data Structures, Graph Theory, Probability Theory and Combinatorics.
+In particular I am interested in the theory of Algorithms, Data Structures, Graph Theory, Data Science, Probability Theory and Combinatorics.

 I am a former [Bloomberg LP](https://www.bloomberg.com/company/) intern where I worked on the Financial Derivatives Pricing team developing a tool for pricing option